wiris/wiris-moodle-docker/README.md

 ```

+**Using VNC to view running tests**

+If `MOODLE_DOCKER_SELENIUM_VNC_PORT` is defined, selenium will expose a VNC session on the port specified so behat tests can be viewed in progress.

+For example, if you set `MOODLE_DOCKER_SELENIUM_VNC_PORT` to 5900.

+1. Download a VNC client: https://www.realvnc.com/en/connect/download/viewer/
+2. With the containers running, enter 0.0.0.0:5900 as the port in VNC Viewer.
+You will be prompted for a password.
+The password is `'secret'`.
+3. You should be able to see an empty Desktop.
+When you run any Behat tests a browser will popup and you will see the tests execute.

 > **Notes:**
 >
 > - The behat faildump directory is exposed at http://localhost:8000/_/faildumps/.
 > - If you want to run phpunit tests with coverage report, use command: `./moodle-docker/bin/moodle-docker-compose exec webserver phpdbg -qrr vendor/bin/phpunit --coverage-text auth_manual_testcase auth/manual/tests/manual_test.php`
 > - If `MOODLE_DOCKER_SELENIUM_VNC_PORT` is defined, selenium will expose a VNC session on the port specified so behat tests can be viewed in progress; [more information](https://github.com/moodlehq/moodle-docker#using-vnc-to-view-behat-tests).

 ### Scripts in action